shaily99/advice/README.md

 ### Impostor's syndrome
 * [Googlers talking about Impostor's syndrome](https://www.youtube.com/watch?v=pIvWpLgNWPA&t=6s) -- Very very good

+### Misc
+* [(FUN) Humans of AI: Stories, Not Stats by Devi Parikh and Dhruv Batra](https://www.humanstories.ai/) -- Prof Devi Parikh and Prof Dhruv Batra talk to various researchers in AI about their lives in and out of work.
+Worth listening if trying to unwind :)

 ### List of Lists
 * [Matt Might's articles](https://matt.might.net/articles/) -- Lot of advice for people at every stages.
 Resolutions for grad students is a must read.